wp-plugins/folder-gallery/readme.txt

 == Changelog ==

+= 1.0 [2013-02-03] =
+* Fix a problem with case of file extension of thumbnails.
+* Update Fancybox to 2.1.4

 = 0.97 [2013-01-16] =
-* Scripts are only loaded on page with galleries
+* Scripts are only loaded on pages with galleries
 * Add support for fancybox (included)
 * Add an option to change gallery 'engine' (Lightbox, Fancybox, Lightview when installed or None)
 * Misc changes